 In French Polynesia the power plugs and sockets are of type A, B and E. Check out the following pictures.
-When living in Sweden you will need a power plug adapter for sockets type A and B. Make sure that your appliances with plug F have an extra pinhole for use in socket E.
+When living in the United States of America you will need a power plug adapter for sockets type E. We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 In French Polynesia the standard voltage is 110 / 220 V and the frequency is 60 / 50 Hz.